-- (a) Sections 16-280b-A1 to 16-280b-A75, inclusive, 16-280b-B1 to 16-280b-B32, inclusive and 16-280b-C1 to 16-280b-C10, inclusive, of the Regulations of Connecticut State Agencies, are in addition to, add clarification to, or are more stringent than the Federal Regulations. - (b) Where references are made herein to the Federal Regulations, these references are not intended to amend Federal Regulation but are written to supplement Connecticut's application of the Federal Regulations or to enact a more stringent standard for those subject to the Regulations of the Connecticut State Agencies by addressing state specific needs or concerns. - (c) In the event of a conflict between the Federal Regulations and the State Regulations, the doctrine of preemption shall determine which law prevails.
+- (a) Sections 16-280b-A1 to 16-280b-A75, inclusive, 16-280b-B1 to 16-280b-B32, inclusive and 16-280b-C1 to 16-280b-C10, inclusive, of the Regulations of Connecticut State Agencies, are in addition to, add clarification to, or are more stringent than the Federal Regulations. - (b) Where references are made herein to the Federal Regulations, these references are not intended to amend the Federal Regulations, but to supplement this state's application of the Federal Regulations or to enact a more stringent standard for those subject to the Regulations of Connecticut State Agencies by addressing state specific needs or concerns. - (c) In the event of a conflict between the Federal Regulations and the State Regulations, the Federal Regulations shall prevail.